-All investments shall be subject to compliance with 'Restrictions on Investment in debt instruments having Structured Obligations/Credit Enhancements' as prescribed under para 12.3 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and any other guidelines issued by SEBI from time to time.
-As per extant regulatory guidelines, the Scheme shall not invest more than 10% of its net assets in following instruments:
+The scheme may participate in Structured Obligations/Credit Enhancements as prescribed under para 12.3 of SEBI Master Circular on Mutual Funds dated June 27, 2024 and any other guidelines issued by SEBI from time to time.
+As per extant regulatory guidelines, the scheme shall not invest more than 10% of its net assets in the following instruments:

-- Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and - Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.
+- a.
+Unsupported rating of debt instruments (i.e., without factoring- in credit enhancements) is below investment grade; and - b.
+Supported rating of debt instruments (i.e., after factoring-in credit enhancement) is above investment grade.